EnzoBuen0/Rest-API-Project/README.md

 # Flask REST API First Project 💻

 This project was designed to test my knowledge in these libraries and frameworks.</a>
-Doing a CRUD in a network of stores, with different items, that can be included, updated or deleted.</a>
+Doing a CRUD in a network of stores, with different items, that can be included, updated or deleted, also with tags, that are related with the stores </a>

 ## What was used ⌨️